 There are plenty of short hikes in the Valbona area, to lovely alpine meadows, mountain lakes and spectacular waterfalls.
 The path over the Valbona Pass, from Rragami to Thethi, has been waymarked and a guide is not necessary.
 Waymarking has also been done around the Rilindja Hotel; for example, to the Dragobia Cave and to Liqeni i Xhemes, a beautiful little lake hidden away among beech trees only a couple of hundred metres from the main road.

-Pelister National Park, Macedonia
+Pelister National Park, North Macedonia

 Soomaa National Park, Estonia